 There are companies that deliver high profits and grow above their industry average.
 These high-performance organizations obtain these results not by chance but by choice.
 Their leaders have decided to create a high-performance culture and put in place the ingredients that will contribute to their success.
-Improving the level of employee’s engagement within the company is one of those key elements to reach business success.
+Improving the level of employee engagement within the company is one of those key elements to reach business success.

-Kahn identifies three characteristics of engagement in employees:
+Kahn identifies three characteristics of employee engagement:

 - psychological meaningfulness